jprusaki/fragmenter/README.md

 3. Make your changes.
 4. Write tests for your changes.
 5. Check code style issues (`yarn lint`).
-6. Run tests (`yarn test`).
+6. Run tests and check coverage (`yarn coverage`).
 7. Submit a pull request [at the project's pull request page][1].

 ## License

-This project is licensed under the Apache License 2.0 found in the [LICENSE][2] file at the root directory of this source tree.
+This project's source code is licensed under the Apache License 2.0 found in the [LICENSE][2] file at the root directory of this source tree.

+This project's documentation is licensed under the [Creative Commons Attribution 4.0 International License][8].

 ## Acknowledgments